kvnloughead/blog/src/posts/grep.md

 # A -- signals the end of options and disables further option processing...
 ```

-So basically, the `--` is signalling to `grep` that whatever follows it is not a flag.
+So basically, the `--` is signaling to `grep` that whatever follows it is not a flag.
 If you don't use it, then `grep` will think that `-s` is a flag.
 This usage is common to more than a few command line programs.

 Now, you might be thinking, "but couldn't we just quote the darn thing?"
 Well, the answer is yes, but it's tricky.
 Because quoting in bash is tricky.
 Maybe I'll write about that in another post.